bitmovin/bitmovin-analytics-collector-android/README.md

 // Create a BitmovinAnalyticsConfig using your Bitmovin analytics license key BitmovinAnalyticsConfig bitmovinAnalyticsConfig = new BitmovinAnalyticsConfig("<BITMOVIN_ANALYTICS_KEY>");

-Create Analytics Collector for ExoPlayer ExoPlayerCollector bitmovinAnalytics = new ExoPlayerCollector(bitmovinAnalyticsConfig, getApplicationContext());
+// Create Analytics Collector for ExoPlayer ExoPlayerCollector bitmovinAnalytics = new ExoPlayerCollector(bitmovinAnalyticsConfig, getApplicationContext());

-//Attach your ExoPlayer instance bitmovinAnalytics.attachPlayer(player);
+// Attach your ExoPlayer instance bitmovinAnalytics.attachPlayer(player);

 // Detach your player when you are done.
 For example, call this method when you call ExoPlayer's release() method